 *these questions are phrased as singular, referring to only one page, but feel free to look at several of your top-entrance pages for more thorough results.

 Let’s examine these individually.

-For many of you, this will be a home page or a landing page you’ve specifically created to accept new users.
+For many of you, this will be a home page or a landing pages you’ve specifically created to accept new users.
 Either way, it’s the first page people are seeing, and this information should be enlightening to you.

 This is the page where the majority of your users get their first impressions of your brand.
 In a moment, we’ll look at how those first impressions manifest into traceable user actions, but for now ask yourself the following questions:

-This question is less relevant to the behavior of your users and more relevant to your acquisition of users; this page is popular because it’s a popular link on social media, or on a referral source, or in Google search results.
-This can tell you something about the intent of your users—especially if your most popular landing page is a specific blog page—but it speaks more to your audience targeting methods and effectiveness at online marketing in general.
+This question is less relevant to the behavior of your users and more relevant to your acquisition of users; this page is popular because it’s a popular page link on social media, or on a referral source, or in Google site search results.
+This can tell you something about the intent of your users—especially if your most popular landing pages is a specific blog page—but it speaks more to your audience targeting methods and effectiveness at online marketing in general.